On Periodic Decompositions, One-sided Nonexpansive Directions and Nivat's Conjecture: Introduction and preliminaries

-In the sequel, we will revisit a refined version of expansiveness called one-sided nonexpansiveness and introduced by Cyr and Kra in \cite{van}.
+In the sequel, we will revisit a more refined version of expansiveness called one-sided nonexpansiveness and introduced by Cyr and Kra in \cite{van}.

 We recall that two vectors are parallel if they have the same direction and antiparallel if they have opposite directions.
-Two oriented objects in $\bb{R}^2$ are said to be \emph{(anti)parallel} if the adjacent vectors to their respective orientations are (anti)\-par\-al\-lel, where by object we mean an oriented line, an oriented line segment or a vector.
+Two oriented objects in $\bb{R}^2$ are said to be \emph{(anti)parallel} if the adjacent vectors to their respective orientations are (anti)par- allel, where by object we mean an oriented line, an oriented line segment or a vector.
+In a slight abuse of notation, we view an oriented line also as a subset of $\bb{R}^2$.